-This might mean that subsidies for the installation of smart meters and other technologies are made available for low-income households, such as pensioners, who are willing to move to the new peak demand tariff.
+This might mean that subsidies for the installation and reprogramming of smart meters and other technologies are made available for low-income households, such as pensioners, who are willing to move to the new peak demand tariff.
 Another option is to spread the cost of installing a smart meter over time to reduce upfront costs for consumers on low, fixed incomes.
+We note that customers in some other states have benefitted from the installation of smart meters free of charge enabling holistic introduction of peak usage regimes.

-National Seniors is also disappointed that Energex has not listened to consumers with regard to the demand signal triggering peak demand payments.
-An option of using the average of four peaks within a month was accepted at workshops held by Energex but unfortunately this has not been reflected in the final draft.
+National Seniors is also disappointed that Energex has not listened to stakeholders with regard to the design of the signal triggering peak demand payments.
+An option of using the average of four peaks within a month was accepted at workshops held by Energex, and is used by Ergon Energy, has not adopted in the Tariff Structure Statement.

 National Seniors does not accept the view put by retailers that this is not operationally viable as we believe that this could be readily accommodated by software changes.
+Nor do we accept the rationale this would reduce prices overall for all consumers.
 The sharp signal of a single peak would punish consumers unfairly and likely discourage consumers from adopting a peak demand tariff.

-In this regard, National Seniors also recommends that consumers be able to see how their current use will impact on their electricity bill.
-Most electricity consumers would currently have absolutely no understanding of their current use, nor would they likely be able to understand the implications of this on their bills.
+In this regard, National Seniors recommends that consumers be able to see how their current use will impact on their electricity bill.
+Most electricity consumers would currently have little understanding of their current use and be able to understand the implications of this on their bills.
 The onus should be on the electricity retailer to demonstrate to individual consumers how the tariff will impact them and how they could adapt.
+If the purpose of demand tariffs is to change behaviour and reduce demand at peak times then consumers will need assistance to ensure that this is what occurs in practice.